 Tour the bodegones, hear the music, dance the tango

 Fly to Buenos Aires this morning.
 After your arrival, a local guide leads you on a sightseeing tour of the Argentine capital.
 Your tour includes the Plaza de Mayo and the Casa Rosada, the Metropolitan Cathedral and the Cabildo.
 Explore the historic neighborhood of San Telmo, the colorful streets of La Boca and the aristocratic Recoleta district.
-After getting to know the main sites, you’re free to continue exploring on your own.
-For a taste of the tango, join tonight’s optional Tango Show & Dinner to watch traditional tangueros perform.
+After getting to know the main sights, you’re free to continue exploring on your own.
+For a taste of the tango, join tonight’s optional excursion, Tango Show & Dinner, to watch traditional tangueros perform.

 Tango Show & Dinner $115* pp

 Relax and enjoy the show as accomplished tangueros perform their national dance.
 Accompanied by live music, the elegant dancers will transport you to a bygone era.
 You’ll also enjoy a dinner featuring regional specialties and Argentine wine.